 Oh, you’re still here yet?
 You mean you (*choose one* did/did not) read that post yet?
 Well, I did redirect you back there not so much because you can’t read this post without reading that post first, but more to remind you that live, local, LGBT-oriented theater does exist, and that organizations such as StageQ put on great work, with “Queer Shorts 2.1” being evidence of that.

 Rather than let that post go on for too long, I wanted to devote this follow-up to a couple of aspects of my evening at “Queer Shorts.”
 One was a thrilling moment, the other an “oops” kind of moment, but both, for sure, were part of a pretty good night at the theater.

-This little number, ladies and gents (and otherwise) is a hot metallic red, lizard-print handle purse I bought for just $15 at Le Dame’s display last night.
+This little number, ladies and gents and otherwise, is a hot metallic red, scaly-handled purse I bought for just $15 at Le Dame’s display last night.
 It’s a real eye-catcher, isn’t it?
 And while silver may have been a more neutral color, I was immediately drawn by the red color (who wouldn’t be?).
 It’s a great purchase, and it’ll have a permanent spot in Allison’s closet.
 Thanks for the sale, Le Dame, and thanks for being a supportive part of Madison and the LGBT community.
 (Side note to self: Get all dolled up one of these days and take a few pics with this bag around my arm; it’ll look so fetching.)